HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 # Content Reporting Bulk Update

-Currently Content Reporting Bulk Update supports the following actions: update expiration date, add an owner or author, remove an owner or author, and replace an owner or author.
+Currently Content Reporting Bulk Update supports the following actions:

+- Update expiration date
+- Add an owner or author
+- Remove an owner or author
+- Replace an owner or author

 These actions can be executed on content items returned in a report generated through HCL Content Reporting search.

 ## Prerequisite

 Beginning with HCL Digital Experience 9.5 release update CF214, Content Reporting is enabled by default.
 For HCL Digital Experience 9.5 release update CF213, Content Reporting should be installed and configured.
 For instructions on installing Content Reporting on supported environments, see the [Install HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.

 ## Using the Content Reporting Bulk Update feature